Dmitri-Sintsov/django-jinja-knockout/README.rst

 Grids ``glyphicon`` actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.

+Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.

+Updated to latest versions of Knockout.js / jQuery / Bootstrap 3 (should also work with not-too-old ones).

-`viewmodels`_ AJAX response routing is rewritten as ``App.ViewModelRouting`` class with default instance ``App.vmRouter``.
+`viewmodels`_ AJAX response routing is rewritten as ``App.ViewModelRouter`` class with default instance ``App.vmRouter``.
 It now supports binding viewmodel handlers to Javascript class instances methods.

-Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.

-Updated to latest versions of Knockout.js / jQuery / Bootstrap 3.

-Built-in Javascript error logger.
+Built-in Javascript error logger. ``App.NestedList`` internally used by ``App.renderNestedList`` for greater flexibility of client-side Javascript nested lists rendering. ``App.NestedList`` now supports ordered maps via ``_.ODict`` instances.

+Ajax forms submitting is refactored into ``App.AjaxForm`` class, while setting up the ajax forms is performed by ``App.AjaxForms``, for better flexibility.

+``App.readyInstances`` introduced for global client-side IoC, available in custom user scripts as well.

+Knockout.js method subscription / unsubscription is placed into ``App.ko.Subscriber`` mixin class. ``focus`` binding is implemented for Knockout.js.

 Request mock-up when running without web server is greatly improved.
 That enables reverse resolving of FQN urls in console management commands and in background celery tasks via `reverseq()`_ calls when sites framework is correctly set up.

+``ast_eval`` templage tag.

 Headless Chrome Selenium webdriver support (phantom.js is outdated).